sosgang/bond/README.md

 ### 2.2 Bibliographic and citation data

-- [**cit_data** folder](https://github.com/sosgang/bond/tree/main/cit_data): contains all the bibliographic and citation data of the candidates and the commission.
-Each file corresponds to one candidate or one member of the commission, and contains a dictionary with all the author's bibliographic and citation data.
-Candidate files are named after the ASN session they applied in, the term they applied in (e.g. "t1" for first term), the role (e.g. "AP" for Associate Professorship) and the field (e.g. "10-G1") they applied for, and their unique Id.
-Commission member files are named after the ASN session they took part in, the field (e.g. "10-G1") they belong to and their unique Id.
+- [**complete_data** folder](https://github.com/sosgang/bond/tree/main/complete_data): contains all the bibliographic and citation data of the candidates and the commission.
+Files ending in "complete" are candidates' files.
+Whereas, files ending in "cit" are commission members' files.
+Each file contains a dictionary with all the bibliographic and citation data of one candidate or one member of the commission.
+Candidate files are named after the ASN session they applied in, the term they applied in (e.g. "1" for first term), the role (e.g. "AP" for Associate Professorship) and the field (e.g. "10-G1") they applied for, and their unique Id.
+Commission member files are named after the ASN session they took part in, the field (e.g. "10-G1") they belong to, and their unique Id.
 Each  dictionary contain:
   - "AuIds" : list of MAG Author Ids found for the author
   - "pubbs" : list of publications contained in the candidate's CV as a list of dictionaries
     - Each publication is a dictionary with year, title, Paper Id, DOI, ISSN, ISBN, citing and cited publications
       - "citing" and "cited" : lists of citing and cited publications as lists of dictionaries
   - "pubbs_MAG" : structured as "pubbs", contains the list of publications found in MAG that the candidate did not included in her/his CV
+  -

 ### 2.3 Citation networks and citation-based metrics